 What is AI Governance?

 Key takeaways

-• AI Governance is the framework of policies, processes, and tools that manage how AI is used across an organization
+• AI Governance is the framework of policies, processes, and tools that manages how AI is used across an organization

-• Critical for data privacy, security, compliance, and cost control
+• Critical for data privacy, security, compliance, and consumption-based cost control

-• EU AI Act and other regulations create mandatory governance requirements
+• The EU AI Act and other regulations create mandatory governance requirements

+What is AI Governance?